 Mildenhall Swimming Pool every Thursday from 1.30pm to 2.30pm.

-Beautiful new luxury self-catering holiday cottage sleeping 4-6 set in the heart of the Suffolk Heritage Coast region.
+Beautiful new lavish self-catering holiday cottage sleeping 4-6 set in the heart of the Suffolk Heritage Coast area.
 The bedrooms both have luxury en suites worthy of a boutique hotel, one double walk in shower and one free-standing bath with waterfall tap.
-A lovely private garden with comfortable patio furniture can be accessed through large sliding doors allowing seamless inside and outside living.
+A delightful private garden containing comfy patio furniture can be enjoyed by going through big sliding doors enabling effortless inside and outside living.

 It has been furnished to a very high standard with all modern conveniences incorporated including ground level disability friendly access.

 Underfloor heating throughout the cottage makes it a cosy all year round ideal getaway from the hustle and bustle of modern life

 The Bure Valley Railway is proud to be probably the first railway of any sort in the region to provide six carriages in which wheelchair-bound people of any age can be accommodated in comfort and security, along with their fellow passengers, friends, and family.

 The Bure Valley Railway offers full access to disabled passengers in wheelchairs.

 Both Aylsham and Wroxham stations are all found on one level, which includes toilets, shops, platforms, a café, and even the exciting Aylsham workshops.